Systems¶

 The response should contain a list of items similar to the single listing shown above.

-Child Systems¶
+Child Systems

-Creating Child Systems¶
+Creating Child Systems

-The ability to create child systems provides a way to easily clone and manage systems based on existing systems.
-Child systems allow a user to set only a few fields, and use all other values from an existing system.
-This reduces the difficulty in creating a child system, but also allows the child system to be updated when the parent is updated.
+A system that has allowChildren set to true allows for creation of child systems based on it.
+This ability provides a way to easily clone and manage systems based on existing systems.
+Child systems allow a user to set only a few fields, and use all other values from an existing parent system.
+This can reduce the difficulty in managing systems.
+It allows for all child systems to be updated when the parent is updated.

 {